 - Identify the rights needed by developer and landowner depending on scenario

-- Identify other related land control instruments such as crossing agreements and surface waivers
+- Identify other related land control instruments such as easements and surface waivers

-- Build concept of interrelatedness of lease document to development process and life cycle of a project
+- Build understanding of the interrelatedness of lease document to the development process

 - Wind and solar installed capacities